ebdrup/json-schema-benchmark/reports/JSV.md

 # [`JSV`](http://github.com/garycourt/JSV) failed tests

+Some validators have deliberately chosen not to support parts of the spec.
+Go tho the [`JSV`](http://github.com/garycourt/JSV) homepage to learn if that is the case for these tests.

 |test failed|reason
 |-----------|------
 |`additionalItems as false without items, items defaults to empty schema so everything is valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**